zettsu-t/sudokusse/sudokusse.md

 g++ accepts assembly code in Intel syntax but it causes errors to mix up Intel and AT&T syntax.
 This occurs when your inline assembly code is in Intel syntax and inline assembly code in header files is in AT&T syntax.
-I found this issue in using boost::future and do not find in std::future.
+I found this issue in using boost::future and do not find it in std::future.

 Its workarounds are:
 * Writing a compact file that contains inline assembly with fewer header files